Quantum harmonic free energies for biomolecules and nanomaterials: Methods

 \subsection{Calculations on protein-ligand systems}

 All calculations on protein-ligand systems used the second generation extended tight-binding (GFN2-xTB) method\cite{Bannwarth2019} as implemented in the Semiempirical Extended Tight-Binding (xTB) program package\cite{Bannwarth2021}.
 Generalized Born, solvent-accesible area (GBSA) solvation was used to mimic an aqueous environment for all calculations.
+For the TNKS2 system, we additionally performed the calculations using density functional theory.
+We used the PBE functional with the GTH-DZV basis and GTH pseudo-potential\cite{hartwigsen1998relativistic} for PBE.
+The system was placed in a $\mathrm{45.55\AA\times41.78\AA\times37.27\AA}$ periodic box, allowing a 5-6$\mathrm{\AA}$ vacuum around the atoms.
+A 0.15 Hartree level shift was applied to the virtual orbitals to help the SCF convergence.
+The Gaussian and Plane Waves method\cite{lippert1997hybrid, mcclain2017gaussian} was employed and the plane wave cutoff was 200 Hartree.

 The truncated TNKS2 protein was constructed from the the ligands/protein-structure obtained from Ref.~\cite{Schindler2020}.
 The entire protein was minimized using AmberTools, using the Generalized Born implicit, igb=5), the Amber 14 force field\cite{Maier2015}, and the general AMBER force field (GAFF)\cite{Wang2004} for ligands, assigned using Antechamber from AmberTools\cite{Case2021}.
 Following minimization, truncation and capping of the terminals were carried out using PyMol~\cite{pymol}.
 Truncation was performed to remove all protein atoms beyond ~3-4Å around the ligand.
 Truncated ends were capped using ACE/NME terminal patches.
 The ligand bound to the protein is one of the many inhibitors identified in Ref.~\cite{Waaler2020} whose structure is available in the Protein Data Bank \cite{Berman2002}(PDB: JKN).